Responsible Giving; The Key to Positive Change

 For me, I’ve come to realize that the gifts I’ve received—whether financial, intellectual, or relational—are not mine to keep.
 They are entrusted to me because the universe believes I will use them wisely for the benefit of others.
 My journey has taught me that we are merely stewards of these blessings, and with stewardship comes the duty to ensure that we share our resources wisely and generously.

 Business leaders hold immense power to influence not just economies but the very fabric of society.
 We have the ability to create jobs, mentor future leaders, invest in education, and build systems that foster sustainable growth.
-More than that, we have the opportunity to create a culture of compassion and
+More than that, we have the opportunity to create a culture of compassion and responsibility within the business community.
+By leading with generosity, we set an example that inspires others to do the same.

 The impact of giving back extends far beyond individual actions—it creates ripple effects that transform lives, communities, and futures.
 It’s not about charity for charity’s sake; it’s about recognizing our role in making the world a better place.
 When we all do our part, the world becomes infinitely better.
 Giving back is how we honor the blessings we’ve received and build a lasting legacy of kindness, compassion, and progress for generations to come.

-Ten years ago, my family’s world was turned upside down when my youngest brother, once a star soccer player on his university team, began experiencing severe mental health challenges.
-It started with anxiety so intense that he couldn’t even get out of the car to play the game he loved.
-Soon, he started disappearing for days, haunted by voices in his head.
-My brother is the kindest soul you will ever meet and seeing him suffer felt deeply unfair.
-Watching this unfold was devastating, especially for my parents, who had already endured so much.
-After surviving war, genocide, and rebuilding their lives as refugees, I believed they had finally earned peace.
-But mental illness doesn’t discriminate—it can affect anyone, at any time.
-During those difficult moments, we entered a new reality, filled with ignorance and misconceptions about mental health.
-People suggested my parents kick my brother out, believing tough love would set him straight.
-But these misunderstandings only deepened our pain.
-As people of color with accents, my parents faced additional barriers when seeking help, encountering prejudice that compounded their struggle.
 To the volunteers and donors who dedicate their time and resources to organizations like Shepherds of Good Hope, I can’t thank you enough.
 Your commitment to making our system more compassionate is a beacon of hope for families like mine.
 You support those who cannot advocate for themselves because their mental health no longer allows them to, and you offer relief to families who feel lost and helpless.
 Your generosity is not just charity—it is a lifeline.
 It offers dignity, love, and the possibility of recovery.
 Our society desperately needs more people like you, and more organizations that believe in the potential of every human being.
-Together, we can create a future where everyone has the chance to thrive.